Breast cancer champion

 Please go and get it checked out straight away.
 I’m the case study for what not to do.

 Medial scientist Lucianne and her partner noticed a lump in her breast when she was in her early 40’s.
 While her partner tried to convince her to get it checked out by a GP, she dismissed the concerns.
 As someone who tested this kind of biopsies for a living, she had a gut feeling about what the lump was, but chose to do nothing about it due to an intense fear of having a biopsy taken.
-After 3-5 years, Lucianne noticed a pain her her breast and again, due to what she described as a lack of courage, she ignored the symptom.
+After 3-5 years, Lucianne noticed a pain her breast and again, due to what she described as a lack of courage, she ignored the symptom.
 Finally after about six months, the pain escalated to the point that she made an appointment with her GP to get her symptoms checked out.
+She had also been feeling extremely fatigued and actually thought it may have been a problem with her thyroid.

 Lucianne’s GP was very concerned about the lump so sent her to the hospital the following day for an ultrasound.
 After the ultrasound results were analysed in Perth, she was diagnosed with breast cancer at age 46 in January 2019.
 Lucianne then underwent surgery and chemotherapy.
 She was told she wouldn’t have needed chemotherapy if the breast cancer was caught earlier, when she first noticed the lump.